Tualatin Valley Water District

 Multiple Water Meter BoxesAre you a developer who needs water service for a multi-lot development or commercial development?
 Steps you need to take include:

-2. Please allow TVWD up to 4 weeks to review the submitted plans.
+2. Please allow up to 4 weeks to review the submitted plans.
 Note that after review, you may need to resubmit your plans addressing questions or comments by the TVWD Engineering Department.

 3. The Developer is responsible for constructing the water line serving the development, if required.